Kraft Foods shakes up leadership, reports quarterly loss

-Kraft Foods Group Inc said its chief financial officer and two other senior executives would leave the company, and the maker of Velveeta cheese and Oscar Mayer meats reported a quarterly loss due to a charge related to its pension plan.
+Kraft Foods Group Inc said on Thursday that its chief financial officer would leave her role and two other senior executives would depart from the company, marking the first major changes at the maker of Velveeta cheese and Oscar Mayer meats since its board chairman took over as chief executive in December.

-Kraft's shares were down 2.5 percent at $64.80 in extended trading on Thursday.
+In his first earnings conference call since he took over as CEO, Cahill said, "It's clear that our world has changed and our consumers have changed, but our company has not changed enough."

+Cahill declined to give specifics on his strategy until the second quarter of the year but said the company would focus on developing products based on consumer insights and spend on more efficient advertising.
+The company has been battling sluggish demand for its older brands in the United States, where many consumers want fresher foods with higher quality ingredients.

-Chief Financial Officer Teri List-Stoll, Chief Marketing Officer Deanie Elsner and Chuck Davis, executive vice president of research and development and quality and innovation, will leave the company.
+As part of the change, Chief Financial Officer Teri List-Stoll will be leaving her role effective Feb.
+28. Chief Marketing Officer Deanie Elsner and Chuck Davis, executive vice president of research and development and quality and innovation, will leave the company.
+Jane Hilk, president of the enhancers and snack nuts division, has been appointed interim chief marketing officer.

-Kraft said the finance division would report to Chief Executive John Cahill, who took over in December, until a CFO was appointed.
+Kraft said the finance division would report to Cahill until a CFO was appointed.

-The company has faced sluggish demand for its packaged foods in the United States at a time of high commodity costs.
+List-Stoll, who joined Kraft in September 2013, will stay on as a senior adviser to ensure a smooth transition.

+"Three people after this guy has been on the job 50 plus days seems like an awful quick, swift move," said Brian Yarbrough, analyst at Edward Jones.
+"But I think his whole point is they're not innovating fast enough, and they're not coming out with the right type of marketing."

 Chris Kempczinski, who currently leads the company's Canada unit, will assume an expanded role as executive vice president of growth initiatives and president of international operations.